belayb/BayesGmed/README.md

 The **BayesGmed** R-package currently handles continuous outcome – continuous mediator, binary outcome – binary mediator, continuous outcome – binary mediator, and binary outcome – continuous mediator.

 Suppose we are interested in the causal direct and indirect effect of a single exposure $A$ on a binary outcome $Y$ where we have a single continuous mediator $M$.
 In addition, assume we have two confounding variables $Z=(Z_1,Z_2)$.
-The example_data corresponding to this scenerio is included with **BayesGmed**.
+The example_data corresponding to this scenario is included with **BayesGmed**.

 To estimate the direct and indirect of the exposure on the outcome adjusted for confounder, the anlaysis would follow as below.